-Keep your event organized and stress-free from the start, create a custom registration plan.
+Keep your event organized and stress-free from the start, and create a custom registration plan.
 Your plan should include an RSVP system, where attendees can choose whether they will attend virtually or live.
 Will the majority of your audience be attending from the comfort of their home?
 Or will your audience be in-person?

 Market Your Event

 Having an audience is the fundamental aspect of hosting a successful event, be it a hybrid event or a more traditional one.
 Marketing plays a significant role in your turnout.
 The perk of hosting a hybrid event creates the availability for people to attend from anywhere.
 Tackle marketing by creating a website for your event, which can include RVSP and an itinerary for your event.
 In the event industry, the itinerary is considered the “run of show” in which every segment of the event is spelled out to the attendees.
-The run of show can include anything from start and end time of the show to speakers at the events.
-Additionally, create a presence on social media and make your event known among your following.
+The run of show can include anything from the start and end time of the show to speakers at the events.
+Additionally, create a presence on social media and make your event known among your followers.
 This can be anything from a post on an Instagram story or an invitation through Facebook.

 Think Outside of the Box

 I think it is safe to say that most people are “zoomed-out” and tired of sitting on boring virtual calls.
 That’s why your next hybrid event should have virtual engaging content.
 Think outside of the box, consider using live polls, Q&As, games, and possibly breakout rooms to change the pace of the traditional virtual atmosphere.
 Overall, your events should be relevant and engaging to your audience, whether in person or virtual.